Blauwalg alarm: Voorlopig is kajakken in Aalst niet toegestaan. In Denderleeuw geldt een waarschuwing om extra voorzichtig te zijn.

 The Dender

-The Dender is a river in Belgium in the catchment area of the Schelde.
-Over a length of 65 km, it flows through the provinces of Hainaut, East Flanders and Flemish Brabant.
-The Dender originates in Aat through the confluence of the Eastern Dender and the Western Dender and flows into the Schelde on the right bank in Dendermonde.
+The Dender is a river in Belgium in the Scheldt basin.
+Over a length of 65 km, it flows through the provinces of Hainaut, East Flanders, and Flemish Brabant.
+The Dender originates in Ath through the confluence of the Eastern Dender and the Western/Small Dender and flows into the Scheldt in Dendermonde on the right bank.

-Nowhere does the Dender look so impressive or is the area as green and unspoilt as in Ninove.
-Make no mistake, however, because that same lovely river sometimes turns into a swirling stream in no time at all.
-The name "Dender" didn't come from nowhere: The word comes from the Celtic "Tanera" which means "the turbulent, the bubbling".
+Nowhere does the Dender appear as impressive or the environment as green and pristine as in Ninove.
+However, do not be misled, as the same lovely river sometimes turns into a raging torrent in no time.
+The name "Dender" comes from the Celtic "Tanera," meaning "the turbulent, the roaring."

-The Dender has always been a difficult river to navigate due to the strong soil degradation.
-It used to be 10 to 12m wide and +/- 80km long.
-In the summer, at low tide, the river could be crossed on foot in several places.
-In the winter, major floods regularly occurred.
-After all, the Dender is 90% dependent on rainwater.
+The Dender has always been a difficult river to navigate due to the strong ground gradient.
+In the past, the stream was 10 to 12 m wide and +/- 80 km long.
+In the summer, at low water, it was possible to cross the river on foot at various places, while in the winter, large floods regularly occurred.
+The Dender depends for about 90% on rainwater.

 The Dender in history

-In the 10th century, the first primitive sluices appeared: the "portae aquarium", consisting of thick planks that slid back and forth on either side in wooden poles to regulate the water level.
-About a century later, with the rise of trading and heavier ships, it became necessary to increase the navigability of the Dender.
+In the 10th century, the first primitive locks appeared: the "portae aquarium", consisting of thick planks that slid back and forth on either side into wooden poles to regulate the water level.
+About a century later, with the rise of trade and heavier ships, it became necessary to increase the navigability of the Dender.

-In 1285, the first canalisation became a fact, which led to the first toll regulations.
-In addition to wine, honey, velvet and linewood, peat, wood, iron, straw, grain and salt were also shipped on the Dender.
-In the 15th century, Flemish, Dutch and English cheeses were also shipped, along with stockfish, sheets, saffron, cinnamon, pepper, sugar, wine, beer, corn, peas and so much more.
+In 1285, the first canalization became a reality, which also led to the creation of the first toll regulations.
+In addition to wine, honey, velvet, and linen, peat, wood, iron, straw, grain, and salt were also shipped on the Dender.
+In the 15th century, Flemish, Dutch, and English cheeses were also shipped, along with stockfish, cloth, saffron, cinnamon, pepper, sugar, wine, beer, corn, peas, and so much more.

-At that time, the Dender was often the subject of conflicting interests: On the one hand, the sailsmen wanted to be able to sail at a high water level and on the other hand, the farmers needed low water for their meadows.
-On the other hand, the millers wanted to use as much water as possible, which threatened to bring shipping to a standstill.
+The Dender was often the subject of conflicting interests at that time: on one hand, sailors wanted to navigate at a high water level, and on the other hand, farmers needed low water for their meadows.
+In addition, millers wanted to use as much water as possible, which also threatened to halt shipping.

-In the 17th century, shipping recovered and the Dender became an important link between Hainaut and the Schelde.
-Bridges and new locks were built, the bed was widened and the river was canalised.
+In the 17th century, shipping recovered, and the Dender became an important link between Hainaut and the Scheldt.
+Bridges, new locks were built, the bed was widened, and the river was canalized.

-In 1840, the fledgling Belgian state took control of the Dender and the "new Dender" became a fact.
+In 1840, the nascent Belgian state took over the administration of the Dender, and the "new Dender" became a reality.

-In the 19th and 20th centuries numerous factories were built along the Dender, for industries such as the match industry.
-After WW II, the importance of the Dender diminished noticeably.
-There was never a recalibration and the river became of little economic use: the large ships of today cannot go to the Dender and especially recreational sailing is applicable.
+In the 19th and 20th centuries, numerous factories were established along the Dender, such as the match industry.
+After WWII, the importance of the Dender visibly decreased.
+A recalibration never occurred, and the river has become economically of little use: the large ships of today cannot access the Dender, and it is mainly used for recreational sailing."

 The Dender now

-The impressive nature with various biotopes, grey herons and numerous meadows is impressive to enjoy during a pleasure cruise.
-Nowadays there are a lot of efforts to purify the Dender water and these result in a remarkable improvement of the water quality and the fish stock.
+The impressive nature with various biotopes, blue herons, and numerous meadows and marshes is indeed impressive to enjoy during a pleasure cruise.
+Nowadays, there are many efforts to purify the Dender water, which have led to a remarkable improvement in water quality and fish stocks.

-Today the Dender has become an important tourist asset.
-The connoisseurs call it one of the most beautiful rivers to sail.
-What The Thames is to London and the Seine to Paris is the Dender to Ninove...
+Today, the Dender has become an important tourist asset.
+Not for nothing do connoisseurs call it one of the most beautiful rivers to sail on.
+What the Thames is to London and the Seine to Paris, the Dender is to Ninove...

 Subscribe to our newsletter